luqmancrit/Equipment-Failure-Prediction/README.md

 ## 🏂Cross Validation
 Cross validation are performed to assess the performance and generalization ability of a model, which performing model training and evaluation iteratively, and then aggregating the results.

-The cross validation technique that will be used is Stratified KFolds with GridSearchCV, to find the best hyperparameters for the classification task.
-The dataset will be divided into k folds ensuring that the class distribution is preserved in each fold.
+The cross validation technique that will be used is Stratified KFolds with GridSearchCV, to evaluate the model into k folds and find the best hyperparameters for the classification task.

-Then the performance of the model is evaluated on the validation set (1 fold) using a chosen evaluation metric (e.g., accuracy, F1 score).
-The average performance across all k folds is calculated.
-The combination of hyperparameters that yields the best average performance across the k folds is selected as the optimal set of hyperparameters.

 K will be set = 5<br>
 ``skf = StratifiedKFold(n_splits=5, shuffle=True, random_state=42)``